alhajee/ckan/doc/maintaining/configuration.rst

 There is a special option type, ``dynamic``.
 This option type is used for a set of options that have common name-pattern.
 Because ``dynamic`` type defines multiple options, it has no default, validators and serves mostly documentation purposes.
-Let's use CKAN's ``sqlalchemy.*`` options as example.
-Every option whose name follows the pattern ``sqlalchemy.SOMETHING`` is passed to the SQLAlchemy engine created by CKAN.
-CKAN doesn't actually know which options are valid and it's up to you to provide valid values.
+Let's use FMLD's ``sqlalchemy.*`` options as example.
+Every option whose name follows the pattern ``sqlalchemy.SOMETHING`` is passed to the SQLAlchemy engine created by FMLD.
+FMLD doesn't actually know which options are valid and it's up to you to provide valid values.
 Basically, we have a set of options with prefix ``sqlalchemy.``.
 If use these options without declararing, it will trigger warnings about using undeclared options, which are harmless but can be